WHY A WAFFLE?

 Why a Waffle?

-Because I never once made a perfect one.
+Because I never once made a “perfect” looking Waffle.

 That stuck with me.

-Because my healing has looked exactly like that:
+Because my life has looked exactly like that:

 Waffle is the shape of my nervous system relearning safety.

-Built from breath, rest, mobility, mistakes, and the ridiculous love of a dog named Braddah.
+Built from a lot of mistakes, and the ridiculous love of a dog named Braddah.

 If your waffle came out weird too, you’re in the right place.